-Top 19 Tourist Spots and Best Things to do in Marinduque Province, Philippines
+Top 19 Tourist Spots and Best Things to do and see in Marinduque Province, Philippines

 With the Philippines’ abiding beauty and world-class destination, there’s no need to go out of the country to unwind and relax.
 And when it comes to beauty, I would probably say Marinduque is one of my favorite destinations in Luzon, say with all the beaches, adventure spots, and thrilling diving activities.

 There’s also no need to worry about traveling solo in the province, as it was hailed as the Most Peaceful Province of the country in 2013.

 Did you also know that the island is resembling a human heart when seen from above?
 Interesting isn’t it?
 But there’s more to Marinduque than meets the eye.
 Read the full article to make the most out of your visit in the province!